vmware/kube-fluentd-operator/README.md

 ```

 It will run fluentd in dry-run mode and even catch incorrect plug-in usage.
-This is so common that it' already captured as a scripts [validate-logging-config.sh](https://github.com/vmware/kube-fluentd-operator/blob/master/config-reloader/validate-logging-config.sh).
+This is so common that it' already captured as a script [validate-logging-config.sh](https://github.com/vmware/kube-fluentd-operator/blob/master/config-reloader/validate-logging-config.sh).
 The preferred way to use it is to copy it to your project and invoke it like this:

 ```bash
 validate-logging-config.sh path/to/folder